SciKit-Surgery/scikit-surgerybard/doc/02_4_Register_And_Ovelay.rst

 and edit config/reference_with_model.json to use this file instead of data/id.txt.

-Rerun bard using this configuration file and see what happens.
+Rerun BARD using this configuration file and see what happens.

  - Is it a good registration?
  - What happens when you move the camera?
  - What could you do to make it better?